 Canada is a nation that is passionate about hockey and floorball is a great fit in our culture and as more people discover and play floorball they are immediately taken to its ease of learning, fast pace and exciting play.
 There are many synergies between ice hockey and floorball both physically and mentally.
 That said, floorball can also be enjoyed by non hockey players as it encompasses elements of many others sports, most notable soccer.

 As floorball has begun to emerge across the country, passionate people have started clubs in their community:

 AN AVERAGE FLOORBALL CLUB CYCLE (“The Challenge”)*:

 - Clubs are not difficult to launch so many start quickly and with great passion and initial momentum.

 - Usually one person is the catalyst in the club and they start to log many solo hours trying to build their club.

 - The club owner has no plan, support system nor the tools and resources to draw from to help manage their club.

-- As the club accelerates its growth the workload significantly increases on the owner.
+- IF the club accelerates its growth the workload significantly increases on the owner.

 - The club is void of systems for recruiting players, training referees/ coaches, and finding good volunteers, often starts to struggle and the owner finds themself filling in void roles or allowing the quality of the positions to slide.

 - Over time, the local club owner begins to lag in their efforts to sustain the club.
 Worse still burn out and/or life circumstances cause them to reconsider their time investment and worthiness of running a floorball club.

 - The owner concludes that they can no longer sustain the pace of the lifestyle and club workload.

 - The club often becomes stale or folds.

 * Needless to say, not every floorball clubs becomes stale or folds.
 There are a few floorball clubs that have been around for a couple of years albeit they still depend heavily on the owner and are void of systems to reduce their vulnerability.